kadamwhite/mbtapi/README.md

 For more information about the MBTA Realtime v2 API, see the [MBTA Realtime developer portal](http://realtime.mbta.com/portal)

 In order to use the API, you need to [register for an API key](http://realtime.mbta.com/Portal/Account/Register).
 Also check out the [Realtime API v2 documentation](http://realtime.mbta.com/Portal/Home/Documents), which has in-depth information about each API endpoint's parameters and response.

+## License & Credits

+This library's code &copy; 2015 K. Adam White, released under the [MIT License](LICENSE)

+Use of the MBTA API is subject to the [Mass DoT Developers License Agreement](http://www.massdot.state.ma.us/Portals/0/docs/developers/develop_license_agree.pdf)

+Contributions to the library are welcome: please open an issue if you encounter any issues!